gethynellis/AIExecutive/1_UnderstaningAI_SampleAnswers.md

-Here are some sample ansers
+Here are some sample answers care of ChatGBT

 ### Group 1: McKinsey Report Discussion